oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 #### WebLogic Server image

-Model in Image requires creating a Docker image that has WebLogic Server and WDT installed, plus optionally your model and application files.
+Model in Image requires creating a Docker image that has WebLogic Server and WDT installed, plus optionally, your model and application files.

 You can start with a WebLogic Server 12.2.1.3 or later pre-built base image obtained from [Docker Hub](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) or similar, manually build your own base image as per [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}), or build a base image using the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
 Note that any 12.2.1.3 image must also include patch 29135930 (the pre-built images already contain this patch).
 For an example of the first approach for both WLS and JRF domains, see the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample.